tardate/LittleArduinoProjects/README.md

 ### 555 Timer Circuits

-* [a-stable oscillator](./555Timer/AstableOscillator) - classic a-stable operation using an Arduino and processing to plot the output
+* [a-stable oscillator](./555Timer/AstableOscillator) - classic free-running oscillator using an Arduino and processing to plot the output.

 ### Processing Scripts